abdulmueid/mpesa-php-api/README.md

 ```

 ## Testing
+This repo provides Unit Tests to validate the objects and their interaction with M-Pesa.

 To run tests,
 1. Open the `phpunit.xml` file and add the require credentials/parameters as supplied by M-Pesa.
 2. Run `phpunit`